Transformers One: Casting and voice recording

 The voice cast of the film was announced at CinemaCon in April 2023, consisting of Chris Hemsworth and Brian Tyree Henry as younger versions of Optimus Prime and Megatron, alongside Scarlett Johansson, Keegan-Michael Key, Jon Hamm, and Laurence Fishburne headlining.
 In April 2024, Steve Buscemi, who had previously voiced Daytrader in Transformers: The Last Knight (2017), was cast as Starscream.
 Cooley desired to get a voice cast as impressive as that of The Transformers: The Movie.

 Transformers One was Hemsworth's first animated feature film.
 He joined the project after being impressed with the screenplay.
 Hemsworth made efforts to not use his regular speaking voice for Optimus Prime.
 Many of Hemsworth's lines in the film were "riff offs" from what the filmmakers wrote, bringing his charisma and comedy to them.
 From a fan's point of view, di Bonaventura felt important to respect longtime Optimus Prime actor Peter Cullen's performance while not bringing him back to ensure the audience felt Prime's youth, leading to Hemsworth's casting, who surprised di Bonaventura with his "very strong sense of story".
+During production of the film, Cullen served as a consultant with Hemsworth on getting the voice and mannerisms down.

 Cooley's desire to harken back to the chattier version of Bumblebee seen in other Transformers media influenced Key's casting, who he had worked with before when directing Pixar's Toy Story 4 (2019).
 Cooley requested that Key stay close to his regular speaking voice for Bumblebee.
 Johansson was approached to voice Elita by Hemsworth, who texted her upon joining the project himself.
 The two had previously worked together in several Marvel Cinematic Universe (MCU) films.

 Around before the film's release in August 2024, more additional cast members were announced for the film which included voice actor and longtime fan Jon Bailey reprising his role as Soundwave from Bumblebee (2018) and Isaac C. Singleton Jr., who previously voiced Soundwave in several Transformers video games developed by High Moon Studios as Darkwing.